wpendl99/.github/profile/webServices/express/express.md

 ### Third party middleware

 You can also use third party middleware functions by using NPM to install the package and including the package in your JavaScript with the `require` function.
-The following use the `cookie-parser` package to simplify the generation and access of cookies.
+The following uses the `cookie-parser` package to simplify the generation and access of cookies.

 ```sh
 ➜ npm install cookie-parser